Employment Discrimination on the basis of race, sex, national origin, religion, disability, age, pregnancy, and sexual orientation.

--Wrongful Termination, which includes being fired for illegal reasons such as applying for workers' compensation or attending jury duty.
+Wrongful Termination, which includes being fired for reasons that violate public policy, such as applying for workers' compensation or attending jury duty.

 Sexual Harassment, which occurs when an employer creates a hostile work environment because of an employee's sex, or makes employment or benefits conditioned on the receipt of sexual favors.

 The Equal Pay Act, which requires employers to pay men and women equally for work involving substantially equal skill, effort, and responsibility.

 Whistleblower or Retaliation Laws, which prohibit employers from taking actions against employees because they opposed a violation of the law.